-It is not possible to transmit or contract AIDS, which is advanced, or stage 3, HIV.
-There are many myths about HIV transmission, but debunking them can help people understand what precautions to take and when to see a doctor.
+It is not possible to transmit or contract AIDS, which is stage 3 HIV.
+Many myths exist about methods of HIV transmission.
+Debunking such myths can help people understand what precautions to take and when to contact a doctor.

-This article looks at some common misconceptions about HIV transmission.
+This article examines some common misconceptions about HIV transmission.

-A person can only contract the virus if they come into contact with the following fluids from a person who already has HIV:
+A person can only contract HIV if they come into contact with the following fluids from a person who has the virus:

 - breast milk